 - Meanwhile, whisk together the egg white, cornstarch, and salt in a large mixing bowl until smooth.
 Add the chicken and toss to combine.

-- Heat the oil in the skillet over high heat.
+- Heat 1 tablespoon of the vegetable or coconut oil in the cleaned skillet over high heat.
 When hot, add the chicken in an even layer.
-Cook until golden brown on the first side, about 2 minutes, then stir dry until the chicken is cooked through, about 4 minute more.
+Cook until golden brown on the first side, about 2 minutes, then stir dry until the chicken is cooked through, about 4 minutes more.
 Transfer to a bowl and set aside.

 Jeanette’s Healthy Living:Slow Cooker White Chicken Chili with Green Chilies